lukaM19/CompSci308_SLogo_team05/README.md

 * Ricky-
     * The hardest part of the project was the scale rather than the actual architecture design.
 The design was something I could enjoy planning a little but having to implement multiple iterations of that (each with hundreds of lines of code) on a small time-scale was draining and made it difficult to find motivation when the deadline was near.
 Testing was nice as it made sure the project held together even as everyone ran out of energy to do more work.

+* Luke-
+  * I found that most of my work was put into researching how to make the controller work smoothly, especially with the save and load features.
+  Once The hardest part I found was actually communicating between the different parts of the project to make sure the correct objects were being passed.